10 Advanced Technical Aspects of mlr3

 We strongly recommend the final option, which is statistically sound and can be easily used in any practical experiment. mlr3 includes two baseline learners: lrn("classif.featureless"), which, in its default configuration, always predicts the majority class, and lrn("regr.featureless"), which predicts the average response by default.

-To make this procedure convenient during resampling and benchmarking, we support fitting a baseline (though in theory you could use any Learner) as a fallback learner by passing a Learner to $fallback.
+To make this procedure convenient during resampling and benchmarking, we support fitting a baseline (though in theory you could use any Learner) as a fallback learner by passing a Learner to $encapsulate().
 In the next example, we add a classification baseline to our debug learner, so that when the debug learner errors, mlr3 falls back to the predictions of the featureless learner internally.
-Note that while encapsulation is not enabled explicitly, it is automatically enabled and set to "evaluate" if a fallback learner is added.

 lrn_debug = lrn("classif.debug", error_train = 1)